huynguyenbao/huynguyenbao.github.io/_posts/2021-08-11-variational-methods-denoising.md

 What we need to find right now is not finite number of parameters but actually the **function $f$** and how we minimize energy function $E$ where $f$ is an argument?

-According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition.
+According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition (Read more at [here](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)).
 The energy function can be written in the form:

 $$\begin{equation}
   E(f, u) = \iint_{\Omega}L(f, f_x, f_y,u) \, \text{d}x \, \text{d}y